 Why was a new foundation created?

 When Kaiser Permanente acquired Group Health Cooperative, a 501(c)(4) foundation was created from the proceeds to carry on Group Health’s legacy of social impact.
-This 501(c)(4) foundation and the 501(c)(3) foundation established in 1983 are united under the Group Health Foundation brand and committed to improving health in Washington State.
+This 501(c)(4) foundation and the 501(c)(3) foundation (that was established in 1983) are united under the Group Health Foundation brand and committed to improving health in Washington State.

 Group Health Foundation is comprised of two charitable entities—Group Health Foundation and Group Health Community Foundation.